Why has performative workaholism become such a huge sensation these days?

 Many of today’s young adults are less and less likely to practice religious beliefs or follow any form of eclectic being, attend church meetings or read gospels.
-Nonetheless that does not stop many from finding their own form of worship, which comes in different forms and ideas.
+Nonetheless, that does not stop many from finding their own form of worship, which comes in different forms and ideas.
 I’m talking, of course, about something many would like to call “the cult of workaholism.”
-Workaholism has consumed the young and ambitious workforce, fuelling a growing cult of optimised performance and compulsory productivity, under the disguise of loving work.
-Obsessed with striving, staying ambitious, devoid of humour – it’s seems exploitative.
-With hashtags displayed such as #hustle, #worklifestyle #thankGoditsMonday encourages the obsession with out daily jobs under the disguise of seeking our dreams.
+Workaholism has consumed the young and ambitious workforce.
+It fuels a growing cult of optimized performance and compulsory productivity, under the disguise of loving work.
+Obsessed with striving, staying ambitious, devoid of humor – it seems exploitative.
+With hashtags displayed such as #hustle, #worklifestyle #thankGoditsMonday encourages the obsession without daily jobs under the disguise of seeking our dreams.
 And this form of cult or veneration towards work is growing steadily like it has its own form of thoughts and norms.

-Interns, graduates, young professionals, student workers are expected to love what they do, and then promote that love on social media, thus fusing their identities to that of their employers.
+Interns, graduates, young professionals, student workers are expected to love what they do.
+And then, of course, promote that love on social media.
+Thus fusing their identities to that of their employers.
 The toil glamour is promoted to the generations.
 Without it, the message remains that working hard is just not mainstream enough.
 It has to become a norm to pull out 80-hours of work a week otherwise you will fall behind your competitors and never achieve your dreams.

-Workaholism can of course be seen as a quality to be appreciated if companies focus on creating a healthy environment.
+Workaholism can, of course, be seen as a quality to be appreciated if companies focus on creating a healthy environment.
 But the hustle that revolves around several company cultures does not agree with the “work smart, not hard” idea and enforces the “productivity” scheme first.

-This culture is perhaps the means of fitting in, or fear of being viewed as a slacker or perhaps the need to prove ourselves in the eyes of our colleagues or superiors.
-Whatever the case, longer hours can kill.
-It does not necessarily lead to a happier or more fulfilling life in the long run and the only logical endpoint would be depression, loneliness or anxiety.
+This culture is perhaps the means of fitting in or fear of being viewed as a slacker or perhaps the need to prove ourselves in the eyes of our colleagues or superiors.
+Whatever the case, long hours can kill.
+It does not necessarily lead to a happier or more fulfilling life.
+In the long run, the only logical endpoint would be depression, loneliness or anxiety.
 So the story can end in two ways:

-Nobody wants to grow old thinking: “I wish I could’ve worked more.”
+Because nobody wants to grow old thinking: “I wish I could’ve worked more.”